6. Expressions

 6.11:2 A constructee indicates the enum variant, struct, or union whose value is being constructed by a struct expression.

-6.11:3 A base initializer is a construct that specifies an enum value, a struct value, or a union value to be used as a base for construction in a struct expression.
+6.11:3 A base initializer is a construct that specifies an enum value, or a struct value to be used as a base for construction in a struct expression.

 6.11:4 The type of a base initializer is the type of its operand.
 The type of a base initializer shall be the same as the type of the constructee.